jawordpressorg/core-handbook/core/about/release-cycle/releasing-major-versions.md

         3. Install a new plugin/theme, or upgrade an existing one.
         4. Change the site language.
         5. If you’re a plugin developer, or if there are complex plugins you depend upon, test that they’re working correctly.
-4. Take a final screenshot of [the downloads counter](https://wordpress.org/download/counter/).
+4. Privately take a final screenshot of [the downloads counter](https://wordpress.org/download/counter/). *Note: This is done privately to prevent a flood of screenshots during the release party.*
 5. Bump versions in `.config/versions.php`.
 (Do this on a WordPress.org sandbox so you can test update notifications before deploying.)

     *   Switch `WP_CORE_DEV_BRANCH` back to `trunk` if it was set to the branch during RC.Bump `WP_CORE_STABLE_BRANCH` if this is a major release.